Frequently Asked Questions

 What is Area Code 220?

-Area code 220 is an overlay, meaning it shares the same geographic region as area code 740, allowing for a greater pool of numbers without changing existing numbers.
+Area code 220 operates as an overlay, sharing the same geographic region as area code 740.
+This approach expands the available number pool without changing existing phone numbers.

 Regulatory Framework